srcshelton/gentoo-ebuilds/README.md

 * sys-process/audit
     * Add `zos` USE-flag to prevent building of z/OS-specific `zos-remote` plugin and tools, with many non-root library dependencies

+# Binaries which need to be present on the root filesystem in order to boot successfully

+* sys-apps/dmidecode

 # Make systemd unit installation or additional resources optional

 * app-admin/logrotate